-8. What are the 2 or 3 most important criteria to which every school should be held accountable in measuring progress?
-Student achievement scores on state tests in:

-· ·

-☐ Student growth (progress) on state tests - 22 ☐ Student achievement on other assessments like the ACT SAT and AP evens.
-7

-☐ Student achievement on other assessments like the ACT, SAT, and AP exams - 7☐ Attendance - 11

-☐ Graduation rate/dropout rate - 15

-☐ Advanced courses completed by students - 4

-☐ Student behavior - 5

-☐ Teacher effectiveness - 13

-☐ Other suggestions:

-More immediate feedback from a variety of forms of assessment Knowledge needed in true assessment Students' home environment • Student growth (progress) in portfolio and on assessments • There is only so much the school district can do.
+8. What are the 2 or 3 most important criteria to which every school should be held accountable in measuring progress? ☐ Student achievement scores on state tests in: Reading - 10 Math - 10 Science - 4 Social Studies - 3 Writing - 9 ☐ Student growth (progress) on state tests - 22 ☐ Student achievement on other assessments like the ACT, SAT, and AP exams - 7 Attendance - 11 ☐ Graduation rate/dropout rate - 15 ☐ Advanced courses completed by students - 4 ☐ Student behavior - 5 ☐ Teacher effectiveness - 13 ☐ Other suggestions: • More immediate feedback from a variety of forms of assessment Knowledge needed in true assessment • Students' home environment Student growth (progress) in portfolio and on assessments • There is only so much the school district can do.
 At some point the school district should not be penalized because of parenting. • The state should look at how graduation rate/dropout rate is figured for each school.
-If a student drops out but returns and graduates then that student should not be labeled dropout.
-Parent survey High stakes testing should not be used to measure teacher effectiveness. • Student success/failure on end of process assessments.
+If a student drops out but returns and graduates then that student should not be labeled dropout. • Parent survey High stakes testing should not be used to measure teacher effectiveness. • Student success/failure on end of process assessments.
 Periodic testing throughout the year to show progress.
-Classroom performance I don't think this A through F will be a true indicator of the effectiveness of a school.
-1 don't tittik titis 21 tittough 1 with of a tital analator of the effectiveness of a school.
+Classroom performance • I don't think this A through F will be a true indicator of the effectiveness of a school.
 9. What do you believe are the indicators that a school is doing well or showing improvement?
 Please share 2 or 3 suggestions.
-Growth models School culture inventories • Community opinion Students are taking courses aimed at preparing them for college and career • Student have been on a path for graduation Parents are involved in educational plan of their students • School climate community support visible @ the school • Growth on a teacher, student, and parent level Progress over time for students and teachers. • Students are showing growth in core subjects.
-Should be scored independently school year to school year.
+Growth models School culture inventories • Community opinion Students are taking courses aimed at preparing them for college and career Student have been on a path for graduation Parents are involved in educational plan of their students School climate community support visible @ the school • Growth on a teacher, student, and parent level Progress over time for students and teachers. • Students are showing growth in core subjects. • Should be scored independently school year to school year.
 Not each school scored accordingly how others are doing.
-Consistent and regular attendance Students are taking advantage of AP classes, earning college-credits, or are attending Vo-Tech while enrolled Server of the se in public schools.
+Consistent and regular attendance • Students are taking advantage of AP classes, earning college-credits, or are attending V o-Tech while enrolled in public schools.